ignavan39/ignavan39/README.md

 [Telework](https://github.com/kitt3911/telework) - statistics of web platforms used by teachers during quarantine in our region 📊📈📉

 [Time-picker](https://github.com/Kitt-studio/vue-time-picker) - just a time picker for the vue 🕜

+### About me

+I am interested in participating in the development of open sources

+I am also a huge fan of Linux and Linux culture, on my home PC I have Linux for 2.5 years

+A **list** of distributions I've had, sorted by how much I liked them:
+- Pop!_os (Gnome)
+- Manjaro (KDE)
+- Kali
+- Ubuntu (budgie)
+- Ubuntu

 ### Contacts :